LucasMazza42/Energy-Analytics/README.md

     - AVG cost of wind turbine 2 to 4 million

-- Wind turbine statisitcs:
+- Wind turbine statistics:
     - Costs are decreasing
         - Source: https://meic.org/cost-of-wind-vs-fossil-fuels/
-            - Wind turbine cost per megawatt-hour between $32 and $62
+            - Wind turbine cost per megawatt-hour is between $32 and $62
-            - Coal cost per megawatt-hour between $57 and $148
+            - Coal cost per megawatt-hour is between $57 and $148
     - Turbine capacity is increasing:
         - <img width="1266" alt="Screenshot 2023-06-17 at 2 12 06 PM" src="https://github.com/LucasMazza42/RenewableEnergy/assets/47802441/8a85834a-6d68-4425-a778-0a607d1b5d73">
     - Growth of the amount of turbines in the US: